Whale Watching in Sydney: A Comprehensive Guide

 Credit: Captain Cook Cruises

-Indoor and outdoor seating in this comfortable catamaran give you the option to stay warm or brave the weather for a closer look.
+This comfortable catamaran offers indoor and outdoor seating, giving you the option to stay warm or brave the weather for a closer look.
 An experienced marine naturalist gives expert commentary with plenty of great information on the whales and their migration.

-On offer are 2.5-hour cruises, a morning cruise that departs at 10am daily in the school holidays and on weekends.
-An additional afternoon cruise departs at 1:15pm on weekends only from $89.
+• On offer are 2.5-hour cruises.
+A morning cruise that departs at 9.30am daily in the school holidays and on weekends.
+An additional afternoon cruise departs at 1:30pm on weekends only from $89.
+A pre-season special of $69 is available now.

-Alternatively, join the 10am whale-watching cruise (2.5hrs) and then get off the cruise at Taronga Zoo at 12:15pm and join any Captain Cook ferry back to King Street Wharf – Book online from $99
+• Alternatively, you can join the 10am whale-watching cruise (2.5hrs).
+Then, get off the cruise at Taronga Zoo at 12:15pm and join any Captain Cook ferry back to King Street Wharf.
+Book online from $125 per adult.

 You can also buy a Whale Watching Cruise and HOHO ferry combined ticket